Reviews, Best Prices, Comparisons, Expert Buying Guides

 Network Compatibility

-• Before enabling bridge mode, ensure that the existing router or network infrastructure is compatible with bridge mode and can support the integration of additional access points such as the Linksys Velop nodes.
+It is important to check the compatibility of the existing router or network infrastructure with bridge mode and whether it can facilitate the addition of access points like the Linksys Velop nodes before enabling the bridge mode.

 DHCP and IP Addressing

-• Consider how DHCP (Dynamic Host Configuration Protocol) and IP addressing will be handled in bridge mode.
+Think about the handling of DHCP (Dynamic Host Configuration Protocol) and IP addressing in bridge mode.
 Depending on network requirements, DHCP settings may need to be adjusted to prevent conflicts or IP address allocation issues.

 Port Forwarding and Firewall Settings

-• Review existing port forwarding and firewall settings on the existing router and ensure that they are configured appropriately to allow traffic to pass through to the Velop nodes in bridge mode.
+Take a look at the existing router’s port forwarding and firewall settings and make sure they are correctly set up to let traffic through to the Velop nodes which are in bridge mode.

 Potential Use Cases